“I feel part of something important”: On animals, ethics and veganism

 In between seeing doctor after doctor, I sat in the airless neon-lit waiting room, Googling and texting in no particular order.
 Other patients came and went.
 By 1am I was exhausted and just wanted to be tucked into the bed they had promised me at about eight that evening.

-By 2:30 I was finally under a slim cotton blanket in a room full of recliner chairs, noise-cancelling headphones on and beyond grateful for the cup of tea they eventually brought me before catching a few hours of sleep.
+At 2:30 I was finally under a slim cotton blanket in a room full of recliner chairs, noise-cancelling headphones on and beyond grateful for the cup of tea they eventually brought me before catching a few hours of sleep.

-I’d made a buddy out of our shared trauma during the wee hours, and as we wiped the sleep from our eyes we smiled and shrugged in dazed bewilderment across the now-full room.
+I’d made a new buddy out of our shared trauma during the wee hours, and as we wiped the sleep from our eyes we smiled and shrugged in dazed bewilderment across the now-full room.
 A tea trolley bearing various familiar cereals appeared, and the porter pushing it was greeted like the best kind of old friend.

 Over the next 24 hours I had an MRI, an ECG, numerous blood pressure checks, blood tests, and a nerve conduction study, the one where they send small electric shocks through your nerves while reassuring you that it won’t hurt.
 That’s as impossible as it sounds.